 Day 1: Depart for Western Brook Pond Fjord.
 Our route to the Arctic alpine winds up through lush boreal forest hemmed in by towering fjord walls.
 The view from the top is stunning – huge waterfalls tumbling off sheer granite cliffs into the deep blue fjord waters over 800m below!

 Day 2-3: Once on the high country, the barren expanses are filled with bogs, ponds, streams and brightly coloured flowers.
-Moose are often sighted in the forested valleys .
+Wildlife is often sighted in the along the way.

 Day 4: Gros Morne Mountain comes into view.
 Gros Morne Mountain and Ten Mile Pond Fjord come into view.
 The topography changes to more lakes, brooks, waterfalls and rock outcrops eventually descending into Ferry Gulch and the Gros Morne Mountain hiking trail.

 This backpacking adventure traverses the Long Range Mountains from spectacular Western Brook Fjord to Gros Morne Mountain.
 The views from the fjord valleys and mountaintops are stunning, the wilderness is vast, and the sense of accomplishment at the end of this journey is tremendous!
 Over 10,000 years ago, glaciers scraped the 800m high Long Range Mountains clean and gouged deep fjords out to sea.
 Today we see massive freshwater fjords rising abruptly from the coastal plain to an arctic alpine plateau interspersed with rich wooded valleys.
 Inhabitants of this unique topography include the migratory woodland caribou, the arctic hare, black bear, and moose plus an array of extremely colourful arctic alpine flowering plants.